 - Increased Productivity.
 With better route management and route optimization, companies can handle more work in the same amount of time—by some estimates of as much as 20-30% more work.
 Fleet tracking software can help businesses in the refrigerated truck game outcompete their competitors, especially if used in combination with effective temperature sensor programs.

 - Lesser Fuel Costs.
 An additional benefit of optimized route management—and optimized temperature sensor programs—courtesy a fleet GPS tracking system and fleet tracking software is decreased fuel costs, which is often one of the biggest operating expenses for transportation businesses and organizations with a large fleet.

 - Decreased Labor Costs.
 Optimized route management and better scheduling may mean drivers who utilize a GPS fleet tracker need to work fewer hours for the same work and consequently can do more work with the same hours.
 As a result, overall labor costs decrease with the use of a fleet GPS tracking system and fleet tracking software or fleet tracking app.

 - Better Customer Service.
 With a fleet tracking app, businesses can provide regular updates on delivery times and more, meaning using a fleet GPS tracking system and fleet tracking software can help ensure shorter delivery times and better customer service.
-In fact, drivers who use a real time GPS fleet tracker or a fleet tracker app are almost 50% more likely to deliver within promised delivery windows.
+In fact, drivers who use a real time GPS with wireless temperature monitoring or a fleet tracker app are almost 50% more likely to deliver within promised delivery windows.

 Refrigerated Truck Temperature Range